tall-josh/highlighter-docs/content/docs/welcome/getting-started.md

 ## Running your first assessment process: A tutorial

 A tutorial to show you how to run your first assessment process from idea to production.

+Let's start by performing an assessment on images to assess for single or double coated dogs.

+We begin by setting up a taxonomy.